valeriosillari/zitronenstrasse/README.md

 #### JEST

+-   define structure for jest files: inside a folder with each component? or set structure on test folder?
 -   set basic dummy Jest configuration, with couple of tests (dummy ones). start set real / useful tests

 ## GENERAL ISSUES